 You can track your fitness progress or choose your programs by pressing certain buttons on the console.
 The console is an important feature to track your fitness goals.

 Having built-in heart rate monitors in the form of sensors on the handle bars or the more accurate wireless chest belt monitor means that the resistance level will be automatically adjusted to the workout zone that you are in.
 This ensures a more efficient elliptical training and fat burning workout.

 Newer models usually have improved features.
 Perhaps you have an older model you would like to trade in when upgrading to a newer and more expensive one.
 Lots of places do allow you to trade in your old model or even sell to them your used elliptical machine.

-There are several brands offering elliptical machines such as Sole Fitness, Nordic Track, Proform, Lifecore Fitness, Horizon Fitness, Smooth Fitness, Diamondback Fitness, Healthrider, Livestrong and others.
+There are several brands offering elliptical machines such as Sole Fitness, Nordic Track, Proform, Life Fitness, Horizon Fitness, Precor, Smooth Fitness, Diamondback Fitness, Healthrider, Livestrong and others.

 Different companies offer different ranges of warranties and these vary among different models and even different parts of the machine.
 Low end models have shorter warranties.

 The Sole e55 for example, has a 5 year warranty on parts and electronics and a lifetime warranty on the frame as well as the brake.
-The Livestrong LS13.0e elliptical trainer comes with a lifetime warranty on its frame and braking system, 5 years on parts, 2 years on labor.
+The Life Fitness E1 elliptical trainer comes with a lifetime warranty on its frame, 5 years on parts, 3 years on console and a year on labor.
 A long warranty speaks volumes on its workmanship.